 If you prefer to email use the Carers Direct online enquiries service – a Carers Direct adviser will normally respond within 24 hours of you submitting your enquiry, excluding bank holidays.

 The NHS Carers Information service offers help and support to carers.
 The helpline advisers can give you information to help make decisions about your personal support needs and the needs of the person you’re looking after.
+This includes information on assessments, benefits, direct payments, individual budgets, time off, work or education.

 How can a Carer Assessment help?